Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-3-AnyOrgOrPersonal/README.md

 ### Step 2: Download/ Clone this sample code or build the application using a template

-This sample was created from the dotnet core 2.2 [dotnet new mvc](https://docs.microsoft.com/dotnet/core/tools/dotnet-new?tabs=netcore2x) template with `SingleOrg` authentication, and then tweaked to let it support tokens for the Azure AD V2 endpoint.
+This sample was created from the dotnet core 2.2 [dotnet new mvc](https://docs.microsoft.com/dotnet/core/tools/dotnet-new?tabs=netcore2x) template with `SingleOrg` authentication, and then tweaked to let it support tokens for the Microsoft identity platform endpoint.
 You can clone/download this repository or create the sample from the command line:

 #### Option 1: Download/ clone this sample